 Your handbook defines your company culture.

-The handbook sets standards, focuses on company priorities, DEI initiatives, and helps your staff understand what they should do and how.
+The handbook sets standards, focuses on company priorities and helps your staff understand what they should do and how.

-- Your handbook answers questions, so you don't have to.
-Everyone on the team wants to know about Covid-19 protocols and vaccination policies, as well as paid family medical leave, vacation time, expense reports, social media, overtime, and more.
-You can answer the same questions over and over or you can update the handbook to answer them for you. - Your handbook reduces your liability.
+Your handbook answers questions so you don't have to.

+Everyone on the team wants to know about vacation time, expense reports, social media, email use, overtime and more.
+You can answer the same questions over and over - or you can update the handbook to answer them for you.

+Your handbook reduces your liability.

 In an employer/employee dispute, who wins may depend on what the handbook says.
-Make it clear and compliant, and you help protect the entire company. - Your handbook helps you train new staff.
+Make it clear and compliant, and you help protect the entire company.

+Your handbook helps you train new staff.

 Get new employees up to speed more quickly with a handbook that tells the story of your company and helps them understand the "how-tos" of a day on the job.